mulark/Factorio-benchmarking-tools/README.md

 The purpose of this repo is to provide a centrialized place to store Factorio maps that have been and will be used for performance testing reasons.
 Additional designs are welcome.
+Submissions welcomed via pull request (pull the base map and scale your design to the targeted production) or issue (submit a blueprint string, and I will adapt it to the testing scenario).

 Category | shortname | targeted production | Performance Results | Map descriptions